 Description: Number of timesteps in each cycle.
-Each cycle represents the number of timesteps between atom reassessments.
+Each cycle represents the number of timesteps between the reassignment of atoms to patches, a procedure referred to as atom migration.
 For more details on non-bonded force evaluation, see Section 5.2.